Milliy Tiklanish: Party newspaper

-The Milliy Tiklanish newspaper is a socio-political publication of the Milliy Tiklanish democratic party.

-The newspaper covers the activities of the democratic party "Milliy Tiklanish", as well as the activities of deputies of all levels elected from the party.
-That is, through the central publication of the party, it widely propagates its ideas, goals and objectives, and acquaints the public with the work being carried out in this direction.
+The Milliy Tiklanish newspaper is a weekly socio-political publication of Milliy Tiklanish, published since June 10, 1995.
+The newspaper covers the activities of the party as well as the activities of deputies of all levels elected from the party.
+The current editor-in-chief is Mirodil Abdurakhmanov.

 Based on the reforms of the "New Uzbekistan", the demands and proposals of newspaper owners, the Milliy Tiklanish newspaper has radically changed both in content and in form.

-Based on the ideas of the party, the newspaper today covers the work carried out in the areas of preserving national and universal values, strengthening the status of the state language, history, culture and art, and the spiritual and educational sphere.
-The newspaper is becoming increasingly popular thanks to its critical articles analyzing the problems and shortcomings of public life.

-The Editor-in-Chief is Mirodil Abdurakhmanov.

-The newspaper is weekly and has been published since June 10, 1995.